Career resources for international students

 Welcome!
-UW Bothell is a rich international community and is proud to have international students living, working, and pursuing academics on our campus.
+UW Bothell is a rich community of diverse students, staff, and faculty; we are proud to have international students living, working, and pursuing academics on our campus.
 Career Services is here to support international students seeking professional development opportunities such as internships and employment.

 If interested in building internship and job experience in the US, all international students should:

-- Visit the UW Bothell Center for International Education (CIE) website for information and forms including Curricular Practical Training (CPT) and Optional Practical Training (OPT).
-Check out the CIE events calendar for CPT and OPT workshops.
+- Visit the UW Bothell Internation Student Services (ISS) website for information including Curricular Practical Training (CPT) and Optional Practical Training (OPT).
+Check out the ISS events calendar for CPT and OPT workshops.

 - Establish a variety of career plans, which could include conducting a strategic job search for opportunities in the US and in your home country.